seamusdemora/PiFormulae/ReadMeFirst.md

     e.
 Go to `Interfacing Options` -> `SSH`, and select `YES`, There are a lot of options on this page; you can set them now, or return to them later.

-    e.
+    f.
 Go to `Advanced Options` -> `Expand Filesystem.
 You may wish to expand the file system to use all available storage on the microSD card.
 This is probably a good idea for most users.
 Note the other choices here, and you may return later to change them.

-    f.
+    g.
 You may wish to try updating `raspi-config` by selecting the `Update` option.
 If you do so, this will temporarily close the raspi-config window, check for an update, and then automatically return you to raspi-config.

-    g.
+    h.
 Tab to the `Finish` option at the bottom of the page and return to the command prompt.
 Congratulations, we're done here!